-Jonathan Krasner, Vice Chair, is the Jack, Joseph and Morton Mandel Associate Professor of Jewish Education Research at Brandeis University.Jonathan researches the history of American Jewish education, contemporary American Jewish life and culture, and gender and sexuality, including the mainstreaming of LGBTQ Jews in American Jewish life.
-He holds a master’s degree in education from Harvard University and a Ph.D. in Jewish history from Brandeis University.
-Jonathan is the author of The Benderly Boys and American Jewish Education, winner of the 2011 National Jewish Book Award in American Jewish Studies.
-Jonathan co-founded Keshet in 1996.
+Jonathan Krasner, Vice Chair, is the Jack, Joseph and Morton Mandel Associate Professor of Jewish Education Research at Brandeis University.Jonathan researches the history of American Jewish education, and gender and sexuality, including the mainstreaming of LGBTQ Jews in American Jewish life.
+He is the author of The Benderly Boys and American Jewish Education, winner of the 2011 National Jewish Book Award in American Jewish Studies.
+Jonathan holds an M.Ed. from Harvard University and a Ph.D. in Jewish history from Brandeis University, and co-founded Keshet in 1996.

-Rabbi Carole B. Balin Ph.D., is currently Senior Director of Special Projects at Auburn Seminary.
-She is also Professor Emerita of History at Hebrew Union College (HUC), where she trained and mentored over 500 beloved rabbinical, cantorial and education students and published prodigiously on topics ranging from Jewish women under the Tsars to the Maxwell House Haggadah.
-Carole graduated Phi Beta Kappa from Wellesley College, was ordained at HUC and earned a Ph.D. at Columbia University.
-She can be seen on the PBS special, The Jewish People: A Story of Survival, and heard on the the animated short, “The Click Moment: Jewish Feminism 101,” which she wrote and narrated.
-Along with fellow board member, Lori Perlow, Carole co-curated the national traveling exhibit Bat Mitzvah Comes of Age for Moving Traditions with Josh Perelman of the National Museum of American Jewish History (NMAJH).
+Rabbi Carole B. Balin, Ph.D., is Senior Director of Special Projects at Auburn Seminary and Professor Emerita of History at Hebrew Union College (HUC).
+She has published on Jewish women under the Tsars and wrote and narrated the animated short, “The Click Moment: Jewish Feminism 101.”
+Carole graduated Phi Beta Kappa from Wellesley College, was ordained at HUC, and earned a Ph.D. at Columbia University.
+With Lori Perlow, Carole co-curated the national traveling exhibit Bat Mitzvah Comes of Age for Moving Traditions with the National Museum of American Jewish History.

-Sally Gottesman, Founding Board Chair, is a consultant to not-for-profit organizations who co-founded Moving Traditions with Deborah Meyer in 2005 and led the Board until 2017.
+Sally Gottesman, Former Board Chair and Co-founder, is a consultant to not-for-profit organizations who co-founded Moving Traditions with Deborah Meyer in 2005 and led the Board until 2017.
 She Chairs the Board of Encounter and serves on the board of her family business, Edison Properties, LLC.
 Long committed to Jewish and gender issues, Sally worked for the Israel Women’s Network and The New Israel Fund, and served on the Boards of American Jewish World Service, Americans for Peace Now, the Jewish Funders Network, and the Jewish Women’s Archive.
 Sally graduated from Wellesley College and received an MBA from the Yale School of Management.
 Read an interview with Sally Gottesman here.